 You should also consider setting up your travel fund in a high yield savings account that earns more interest than you typically get with a brick and mortar bank.
 After all, compound interest can help your travel fund grow, but it works best when your account is earning a high return.

 Any travel plan must be considered tentative as the COVID-19 pandemic rages on.
 After you book, continue to stay on top of any potential cancellations, even if your trip is scheduled for 2021.

-*All information about the Chase Sapphire Preferred card and the Bank of America Premium Rewards credit card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-These cards are no longer available through CreditCards.com.
+*All information about the Chase Sapphire Preferred card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is no longer available through CreditCards.com.